-ALA omega-3 fat sources are nonetheless considered one of the good fats and are a nutritious part of health-enhancing diet.
+ALA omega-3 fat sources are nonetheless considered one of the good fats and are a nutritious part of a health-enhancing diet.

-The typical recommendation of is ALA omega-3 for adults is 2 g/day.
+The typical recommendation of ALA omega-3 for adults is 2 g/day.
 This amount can of course vary on age, diet, health conditions and gender.